nicksellen/projects/baseNode_govDocs.md

 	1. When an action (or inaction) meets opposition.
 The actor could be an individual, sub-group or the collective.
 We do not have specialized monitors or enforcers and thus conflict is ultimately detected by individuals and resolved by individuals or the collective.
 	1. Between actor and individual. change perspective or action
 	2. Between actor and informal norm.	change norm or action
 	3. Between actor and formal agreementchange agreement or action

-4. **Decision-making**
-	1. By individuals, or else
-	2. By unanimous acceptance, or else
-	3. By weighted score voting.
-	4. Changes to this agreement
-	5. Individual
-		* Just do it.
-		* Announce-it: notify others (i.e. 'I plan to do x after yyyy-mm-dd')
-		* Ask-for-advice: consult affected, interested or knowledgable parties for advice (not authorization.)
-	6. Collective.

 <p align="center"><i>Finance</i></p>